-The State Treasurer's Office has also developed a template for investment policies designed for local governments for their reference and optional use.
+The Illinois Office of the State Treasurer has developed a template for investment policies designed for local governments.
+The following template is for reference and optional use.

 Requirements of Section 2.5 of the Public Funds Investment Act